 Breast-feeding:

 Quinine sulfate is excreted in breast milk, but no problems in humans have been reported.
+Infants at risk for glucose-6-phosphate dehydrogenase deficiency should not be breast-fed until the disease can be ruled out.
 However, quinine sulfate should not be given to nursing mothers unless the benefits outweigh the risks.

 4.7 Effects on ability to drive and use machines